gregf21/onyx-openshift/README.md

 ## Why This Chart Exists

 The [upstream Onyx Helm chart](https://github.com/onyx-dot-app/onyx/tree/main/deployment/helm/charts/onyx) bundles 7 subcharts (CloudNativePG, Vespa, OpenSearch, ingress-nginx, Redis operator, MinIO, code-interpreter), several of which require CRDs or cluster-scoped RBAC.
-This chart replaces all of that with plain Kubernetes resources that fit inside a single namespace.
+This chart replaces all of that with plain Kubernetes resources that fit inside a single namespace and work without needing to be a cluster administrator.

-**Constraints this chart is built for:**

-- Single namespace access only
-- Cannot create ClusterRole, ClusterRoleBinding, NetworkPolicy, or CRDs
-- OpenShift with random UIDs (restricted SCC)

 ## Deployment Modes